historical background of grayton beach

 – The town was primarily a fishing community due to its proximity to the Gulf of Mexico.– Grayton Beach offers beach and dune lake access for boating, kayaking, and paddleboarding.

-See also Best Restaurants in Grayton Beach
+See also Grayton Beach State Park

 Over the years, Grayton Beach has seen significant changes.
 While it started as a small fishing village, it has transformed into a popular tourist destination known for its stunning beaches and unique coastal dune lakes.
 The town founder’s vision of creating a railway town has evolved into the establishment of Grayton Beach State Park, ensuring the preservation of the area’s natural beauty.
 Today, Grayton Beach continues to attract visitors and residents alike, who appreciate its rich history and its thriving ecosystem.